postman721/Generic_Player/README.md

 - **Space / Media keys** — Play/Pause
 - **F11** — Fullscreen (Esc or F11 to exit)
 - **Ctrl+L** — Toggle lyrics (if module present)
+- **Physical key on keyboard for play/pause** — Play/Pause

 ### Notes
 - If a file won’t play, you likely need codecs (FFmpeg/libavcodec-extra for Qt6, or GStreamer plugins for Qt5).
 - Online lyrics use a public endpoint; Lyric success may vary.
+- Physical key on keyboard for play/pause_ May show wrong OSD status on Wayland compositors.

 ### License
 GPL v2 — JJ Posti (techtimejourney.net) 2025